Skip to main content

 The Sweet Truth

-The sugar-hyperactivity myth is based on a single study from the mid 1970's in which a doctor removed the sugar from one child's diet and that child's behavior improved.
-Since then, over a dozen larger studies have been conducted without proving sugar causes hyperactivity.
 Interestingly enough, researchers have found that parents are more likely to say that their kids are overly active when they think they've consumed sugar.
-In one study, parents were asked to rate their child's hyperactivity after consuming a drink with sugar.
+Some studies have asked parents to rate their child's hyperactivity after drinking a beverage with sugar.
 Unknown to the parents, the drink was sugar-free, but the parents still rated their child as more hyperactive.

 Guilty By Association?

-Get Sugar Savvy
+Get Label Savvy

 Hyperactivity aside, there is another reason you should be concerned with the amount of added sugars your child consumes.
-When kids fill up on sugar-sweetened foods and beverages they have little appetite for healthier foods their growing bodies need, such as fruits, vegetables, whole grains, lean protein and low-fat dairy.
-While you don't need to restrict the sweet stuff entirely (a little teaches balance and moderation), you can offer it strategically.
-For example, top a small bowl of ice cream or frozen yogurt with fresh berries.
-That way, everyone gets their just desserts – and a side of nutrition, too.
+Most Americans, including children, consume too many added sugars.
+When kids fill up on sugar-sweetened foods and beverages, they have little appetite for healthier foods their growing bodies need, such as fruits, vegetables, whole grains, lean protein and low-fat dairy.

 Kids Eat Right content is brought to you by the Academy of Nutrition and Dietetics Foundation, the only charitable organization devoted exclusively to supporting nutrition and dietetics professionals.
 Because the Foundation relies solely on donations to thrive, the success and impact of its programs and services is directly attributed to the generous support of donors.